 As the food is consumed, it moves swiftly towards the goldfish’s digestive system.
 Since there is no stomach within its digestive system, the food is quickly broken down and nutrients are quickly absorbed.
 Then, the goldfish produces its waste.

 It is important to remember this fact, especially when choosing the right food for your goldfish to keep it happy and healthy.
-Feeding your goldfish with soft foods which are broken into smaller chunks is the safest choice.
+Feeding your goldfish with soft foods that are broken into smaller chunks is the safest choice.
 It is also a good idea to feed it small meals per day rather than one big meal.
 This allows the goldfish stomach to easily digest it at a fast pace.

 Goldfish fact #5: They are an invasive species.